Binary upgrade

 Limits:

-• If the new config has a smaller client_prepared_statements_cache_size, excess entries are evicted (LRU).
+• If the new config has a smaller client_anonymous_prepared_cache_size, excess Anonymous entries are evicted (LRU).
+Named entries are unbounded and survive in full.
 The remaining entries work normally.

 • Anonymous prepared statements (empty-name Parse) survive migration but require a re-Parse before Bind in the new process.